functionreturnfunction/G27_Pedals_and_Shifter/README.md

 Afterwards you probably want at least to calibrate your shifter by selecting the calibration values for the shifter on the upper left panel.
 Optionally you can also pre-calibrate your pedals such that the values are stored on the Arduino.
 The default is to use auto-calibration for the pedals.

 Note that there is the status line output with some profiling output on the left side and the final output values of the axis, buttons and gear value as delivered to the games.

+Last step is to save the settings to the Arduino's EEPROM using the respective button.
+You can test that this has been working by going back to the default calibration (plots should change) and then reloading the EEPROM calibration (plots should change to the desired values).
+Everytime you turn on the Arduino it loads the EEPROM calibration automatically from now on.